 It is found in the Frederiksberg neighborhood, which is often overlooked by tourists as it is quite residential.

-It is a plush and lovely part of Denmark, offering many cafes, restaurants and bars.More Info (click to expand)
+It is a plush and lovely part of Denmark, offering many cafes, restaurants and bars.More Info (click to show all)

 14. Chill and Relax at Copenhagen Park Life